Skip to main content

 Install the CA (Certificate Authority) of mkcert in your trusted store

 We use mkcert to generate local certificates and serve https with the Traefik Ingress Controller.
-During the installation, kubefirst generates these certificates and pushes them to Kubernetes as secrets to attach to Ingress resources.
+During the installation, Kubefirst generates these certificates and pushes them to Kubernetes as secrets to attach to Ingress resources.

-To allow the applications running in your kubefirst platform in addition to your browser to trust the certificates generated by your kubefirst local install, you need to install the CA (Certificate Authority) of mkcert in your trusted store.
+To allow the applications running in your Kubefirst platform in addition to your browser to trust the certificates generated by your Kubefirst local install, you need to install the CA (Certificate Authority) of mkcert in your trusted store.
 To do so, follow these simple steps:

 brew install mkcert